OpenBazaar/official_site/_posts/blog/2018-09-21/2018-09-21-3-things-that-make-it-really-easy-to-shop-on-openbazaar.markdown

 {% include modules/embeded-video.html url="https://www.youtube.com/embed/hrYheJdyNfk"%}

-[Moderators](https://openbazaar.zendesk.com/hc/en-us/articles/207548366-What-are-moderated-payments-) are a type of user on the OpenBazaar network who can be added to a transaction and help in case of a dispute.
+[Moderators](https://openbazaar.zendesk.com/hc/en-us/articles/207548366-What-are-moderated-payments-) are a type of user on the OpenBazaar network who can be added to a transaction to help in case of a dispute.
 It's important to choose a quality moderator for this type of payment.
 OB1 offers a [Verified Moderator](https://ob1.io/verified-moderators.html) service to help users determine which moderators are more likely to be trustworthy.

 ### 3. Browse The Website